makersacademy/takeaway-challenge/README.md

 - spent a bit of time researching on how to connect to database using JS, internet has told me not to, found a couple of options that might work but decided instead to hard code the menu items and work on the interactive element of the display ("add to basket" etc)
 - am trying not to view this as time wasted, and may come back to it later if I whizz through the interface faster than I suspect
 - which I haven't
+- logic somewhat absent here I'm afraid!
+I know what I want to achieve but not got enough behind me to get there just yet

 Takeaway Challenge
 ==================